Over 2,000 mentors available, including leaders at Amazon, Airbnb, Netflix, and more. Check it out

 Fake It Until You Make It: How to Use Confidence and Preparation to Advance

+We've all heard the old adage, "Fake it til you make it."
 This idea of projecting confidence even if you aren't feeling it yet.
 Enough practice and putting yourself out there; eventually, you'll become confident in whatever you're doing.

 There are people both for and against this strategy, but with many saying that it works, it's well worth looking into if you're living with low self-esteem or a general lack of the charisma and outgoingness you may wish you had.

+However, faking it doesn't mean blind overconfidence with no substance behind it.
 To turn "faking it" into "making it," you need intentional personal growth and skills acquisition over time.
 The right balance of confidence, honest self-assessment, and continual improvement is key.

-The phrase "fake it til you make it" means projecting confidence, capability, and poise even if you aren't quite feeling it yet.
+The phrase "fake it until you make it" means projecting confidence, capability, and poise even if you aren't quite feeling it yet.
 It's about displaying the attitude and mindset of someone further along in their career or skillset - acting "as if" you already are where you aspire to be.

 However, this means you're actively putting yourself in positions and acting like you're already where you want to be.
 This "acting" gives you both the skills and experience to become who you want and to start acting like that all the time.